-- 1. To mitigate the potential service and financial risks created by the issuance of change orders, especially on large-scale projects, we recommend that the Chief Executive Officer (CEO) update capital construction change order policies and procedures applicable to large-scale projects to: - a.
+To mitigate the potential service and financial risks created by the issuance of change orders on large-scale capital construction projects, we recommend that the Chief Executive Officer (CEO):

+- 1. Update capital construction change order policies and procedures applicable to large-scale projects to: - a.
 Require an Independent Cost Estimate (ICE) for capital construction change orders. - b.
 Use a separate advisory body to review and recommend the approval of change orders. - c.
-Prohibit commencement of work until after change order approval. - 2.
-To help mitigate the occurrence of change orders, the CEO should enhance constructability reviews as part of the construction project design phase with the addition of independent subject matter experts to the review team. - 3.
-To add and enhance support structures to aid project and construction managers in delivering capital projects, the CEO should enhance the review and approval process for change orders (including potential change orders, contract change orders, and directed change orders) on capital construction projects that are new to Valley Water and/or whose project costs exceed \$100M.
-Options include: - a.
-Add external subject matter experts to the existing CIP Committee and meet on a frequent schedule to review project progress and make recommendations to the Board of Directors on all change orders.
+Prohibit commencement of work until after formal approval of the change order. - 2.
+Enhance constructability reviews as part of the construction project design phase with the addition of independent subject matter experts to the review team to help mitigate the occurrence of change orders on large-scale capital projects. - 3.
+Enhance the review and approval process for change orders (including potential change orders, contract change orders, and directed change orders) on capital construction projects that are new to Valley Water and/or whose project costs exceed a specific level established by the CEO (i.e., \$100M) to add and enhance support structures to aid project and construction managers in capital project delivery.
+An option could include: - a.
+Create a Capital Project Steering Committee for each new project to review project progress and provide authority to review and approve change orders.
+The Committee should include Valley Water management, project, and construction manager, external subject matter experts, outsourced legal construction contract counsel, and a representative from the Purchasing and Consulting Contracts Services Unit. - 4.
+Create a Resources Services Office (RSO) or restructure the current Capital Program Planning and Analysis Unit and develop RSO roles and responsibilities, including the business processes and information systems needed to support large-scale capital construction projects and to serve as a resource for project and construction managers on smaller projects.
+Examples of expected RSO roles and responsibilities for large-scale capital construction projects include: - Integrate project design and construction management activities; - Develop large-scale construction management policies and procedures; - Ensure consistent and uniform implementation of capital project management and construction management standards; - Manage and administer the contract management and change order process; - Consolidate, analyze, and disseminate lessons learned activities and historical project information for future project planning; - Coordinate project and construction project activities; - Establish and manage project and construction management standardization; - Implement a centralized project management information system; - Enhance QEMS activities, including the preparation and updating of guidelines and checklists to be used by project and construction managers;

-Or,

-b.
-Create a Project Steering Committee for each new project to review project progress and provide authority to review and approve change orders.
-The Committee should include a

-Board of Director member, Valley Water management, project, and construction manager, external subject matter experts, outsourced legal construction contract counsel, and a representative from the Purchasing and Consulting Contracts Services Unit.
+- Prepare information about the reality of existing projects and corrective action plan development; - Promote continuous process improvement; - Establish a performance-based management system to track effective change order management, project completion, and project financial performance.

+Examples of RSO roles and responsibilities for smaller capital construction projects would be to share historical project information to support design activities and to assist project and construction managers on change order negotiation.